 The Maxlite 4 is a fairly basic bag that comes in a few colors and is not the carry-on to choose if you want to make a statement when you fly.
 It certainly has a professional look to it, but it's also just nondescript.
 This is primarily because this bag uses the tried and true two-wheeled design with top and side handles and an exterior pocket.
 But — and this is the thing — after completing several months of testing, there's a reason why that design is so popular in carry-on luggage: because sometimes basic is better.
 So, if you aren't overly concerned about looking super chic or cool when you travel, we do highly recommend this bag.

 This bag is ideal for general airline use, especially for longer trips or heavy packers.
 The expandable feature is also great for individuals who want a little extra versatility and the option to use it as a small checked bag.

-The Maxlite 4 has a stated retail value of $260, but we consistently see it on discount on major online retailers.
+The Maxlite 4 seems to be consistently found for massive discounts through major online retailers.
 Is this a case of price inflation so that you feel like you're getting a deal when you buy it "on sale?"
-We don't know, but if you can get it for around $120 then it is a great deal.
+We don't know, but if you can get it for one of these low prices, then we think it is a great deal.

 We really appreciated this classic bag's simplicity and lightweight design.
 This is a sensible carry-on that does its job well and will make packing up for your next trip a breeze.
-It doesn't have some of the extras like our Editors' Choice winner, the Eagle Creek Tarmac AWD Carry-On, but if you are looking for an inexpensive model to take on your next trip, be it a weekend getaway or spring break vacation, then this model will do nicely.
+If you are looking for an inexpensive model to take on your next trip, be it a weekend getaway or spring break vacation, then this model will do nicely.